rotki/rotki/docs/api.rst

    :resjson string foreground_color: The foreground color to render the tag in the frontend with.

    :statuscode 200: Tags successfully queried.
-   :statuscode 409: User is not logged in.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Some other error.
+Check error message for details.
    :statuscode 500: Internal rotki error

 Adding new tags